-For more information on this Policy and how we use your information, contact: Todd Aitken
+For more information on this Policy and how we use your information, contact:

-Training Manager

-Master Painters Associated Queensland

-(07) 3277 8646
+Todd Aitken General Manager National Institute of Construction Skills (07) 3277 8646

 UNIQUE STUDENT IDENTIFIER

 A Unique Student Identifier (USI) is a reference number made up of numbers and letters that gives students access to their USI account.
 A USI will allow an individual's USI account to be linked to the National Vocational Education and Training (VET) Data Collection allowing an individual to see all of their training results from all providers including all completed training units and qualifications.